 The Association defers the costs of obtaining financing and amortizes these costs over the term of the related debt using the effective-interest method.
+Deferred financing costs are included in long-term debt.

-(1) Temporarily and Permanently Restricted Net Assets
+(I) Temporarily and Permanently Restricted Net Assets